fingon/hnet-openwrt-feed/README.md

 # If you see something odd..

-First, please look at [TODO][TODO] in
- - it might be a known
-misfeature.
-If not, feel free to e-mail, start an issue here, or better yet, fix it yourself.
+First, please look at [TODO][TODO].
+Whatever you find, it might be a known misfeature.
+If not, feel free to fix it yourself, start an issue here, or e-mail me about it.

 [core]: https://github.com/fingon/hnet-core/
 [TODO]: https://github.com/fingon/hnet-core/blob/master/TODO